BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 - computing power: cpu cores, ram
 - storage: hard disk drives, ssd
-- netwokring: virtual networks, public ip address, ports
+- networking: virtual networks, public ip address, ports

 **Scaling: Scale Sets and Availability Sets**

 _scale sets_ allow us to create and manage identical groups of virtual machines, all running the same software and the same configurations. the scale set vms all run on the same routing parameters, and can be monitored to scale up or down based on schedule or demand. they sit behind a load balancer.

-_avaliability sets_ are a tool to deploy multiple vms in a way that ensures high availability. they are deployed in a way that prevents downtime. there is no additional costs for using avalability sets.
+_availability sets_ are a tool to deploy multiple vms in a way that ensures high availability. they are deployed in a way that prevents downtime. there is no additional costs for using availability sets.

 - update domain - separate machines so that they aren't updated at the same cycle, and there is a gap between updating each group.
 - fault domain - separate machines by power source and network switch.